Megwana/battleship01/README.md

     - [Name Test](/images/NameTest.png)

 * Row and Column Testing = **No Empty or Invalid data Entry**
-  - That numbers and letters outside of 1-5 and A-E could not be input as valid for the row and column.
+  - That numbers and letters outside of 1 to 5 and A to E could not be input as valid for the row and column.
   - That **EMPTY INPUTS** cannot be made for the row and column.
     - [Row Test](/images/RowTesting.png)
     - [Column Test](/images/ColumnTesting.png)